Farhad Fatkullin: Education

-Speaks Tatar, Russian, English, French, Turkish, Italian.
+He speaks and is able to translate into Tatar, Russian, English, French, Turkish and Italian.

 Professional activities

 Teacher of "Risk Management" (in English) at Kazan State Finance and Economics Institute (Russia) and State University of New York at Canton (USA).

 Interpreter of translation sector, State Protocol Department of the Republic of Tatarstan Presidential Administration.
+In particlular, he was serving as English-Tatar simultaneous interpreter in the course of visit of Hillary Clinton to Tatarstan in 2009.

 Has a lengthy record of many other translation activities at numerous political, educational, cultural and business events.

-In 2020, he was included by President of Tatarstan Rustam Minnikhanov into the Commission for Preservation and Development of the Tatar language consisting of 35 high-profile language and culture specialists.
+In 2020, he was included by the President of Tatarstan Rustam Minnikhanov into the Commission for Preservation and Development of the Tatar language consisting of 35 high-profile language and culture specialists.